-When I see people who are less “complete” than I am, or struggling more, I have a tendency to say,
+When we see people who are less “complete” than we are, or struggling more, we have a tendency to say,

 “Phew!
 At least I have it more together than that person!”